gettyimages/mesos_offer_filtering_allocator_module/README.md

 This is a (hopefully) temporary alternative to the [maintenance primitives](http://mesos.apache.org/documentation/latest/maintenance/) mechanism in Mesos which only works when frameworks adopt it.

+Use-cases
+- You want to temporarily isolate an agent from new tasks, but would like to keep existing tasks running there
+- You want to take an agent down for maintenance, but allow the currently running batch tasks to complete normally

 Installation
 ---